ibm-cloud-docs/power-iaas/planning_prerequisite.md

 {: #network-requirements}

 Review the following network requirements to facilitate the pod infrastructure connectivity:
-* Site must provide network cables to connect the private cloud network infrastructure and the data network at the site.
+* Site must provide network cables to connect the IBM {{site.data.keyword.powerSys_notm}} Private Cloud network infrastructure and the data network at the site.
-* Site must provide two uplink cables that to connect the private cloud network infrastructure to the IBM Cloud region through IBM Direct Link connections or through VPN connections.
+* Site must provide two uplink cables that to connect the IBM {{site.data.keyword.powerSys_notm}} Private Cloud network infrastructure to the IBM Cloud region through IBM Direct Link connections or through VPN connections.
 * Hire a service provider to
     * provide redundant connections to the IBM Direct Link connection or VPN connection
     * provide the last mile connection from the point-of-presence (PoP) of your service provider to the customer data center